Brief Summary Of Employer Responsibilities

 A full list of the Funds governance arrangements can also be found in the Governance Compliance Statement.

-The Fund also has a Termination Funding Policy which covers the methodology for assessment of a termination payment on the cessation of an admission body’s participation in the Fund.
+The Fund also has a Employer Events Policy which covers the methodology for assessment following the cessation of an employer’s participation in the Fund.

 In addition to the Administration Strategy Statement and the Governance Compliance Statement, the Local Government Association (LGA) have produced HR and Payroll Guides and the Pensions Team strongly advises employers refer to these documents whilst administering the LGPS.